ccodwg/CovidTimelineCanada/geo/README.md

 # Geographic data

-Comprehensive names and population data are available for provinces/territories in `pt.csv` and for health regions in `hr.csv`.
+Comprehensive names and population data are available for health regions in `hr.csv`, provinces/territories in `pt.csv` and Canada in `can.csv`.
 For historical reasons, `health_regions.csv` exists as a duplicate of `hr.csv`.

 ## Map files

-Map files are available in GeoJSON format for provinces/territories in `pt.geojson` and for health regions in `hr.geojson`.
-The map files are derived from TopoJSON files available from the [Public Health Agency of Canada's epidemiology update](https://health-infobase.canada.ca/covid-19/): [Can_PR2016.json](https://health-infobase.canada.ca/src/json/Can_PR2016.json) and [health-regions-2022.json](https://health-infobase.canada.ca/src/json/health-regions-2022.json), respectively.
+Map files are available in GeoJSON format for health regions in `hr.geojson`, provinces/territories in `pt.geojson` and Canada in `can.geojson`.
+The map files are derived from TopoJSON files available from the [Public Health Agency of Canada's epidemiology update](https://health-infobase.canada.ca/covid-19/): [health-regions-2022.json](https://health-infobase.canada.ca/src/json/health-regions-2022.json) and [Can_PR2016.json](https://health-infobase.canada.ca/src/json/Can_PR2016.json).
 Both map files use the NAD83 / Statistics Canada Lambert projection ([EPSG:3347](https://epsg.io/3347)).
-Unprojected versions of the map files using WGS84 ([EPSG:4326](https://epsg.io/4326)) are available as `pt_wgs84.geojson` and `hr_wgs84.geojson`.
+Unprojected versions of the map files using WGS84 ([EPSG:4326](https://epsg.io/4326)) are available as `hr_wgs84.geojson`, `pt_wgs84.geojson` and `can_wgs84.geojson`.

 Note that the map files do not contain detailed name and population data.
-However, these data may be added by joining `pt.csv` or `hr.csv`.
+However, these data may be added by joining `hr.csv`, `pt.csv` or `can.csv`, as desired.

 ## Health regions